 Method and assumptions used in calculations of actuarially determined contributions.
-The actuarially determined contributions in the schedule of employer contributions are calculated as of June 30 each biennium for the fiscal years ending two and three years after the valuation date.
+The actuarially determined contributions in the schedule of employer contributions are calculated as of June 30 each biennium for the fiscal years ending two and three years after the valuation date (June 30, 2016 contributions are based on June 30, 2014 valuation).
 The following actuarial methods and assumptions were used to determine the most recent contributions reported in that schedule:

-Actuarial cost method Projected Unit Credit
+Actuarial cost method Projected Unit Credit Amortization method period